Skyn Elite Non-Latex Condoms

 What brands make polyurethane condoms?

 Most brands nowadays make their latex free condoms from polyisoprene or synthetic resin.
 However, Trojan’s Supra condoms are made of polyurethane.
-These condoms are very thin (0.047mm), but their nominal width of 58mm makes them suitable for men who need a larger size condom.
-If you normally wear a regular size, there is a high risk they’ll slip off during intercourse.
+Trojan's Supra condoms are very thin (0.047mm), but their nominal width of 58mm makes them suitable for men who need a large condom.
+If you normally wear a regular size condom, there is a high risk they’ll slip off during intercourse.

 Polyisoprene condoms